Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 - Display The Array.

     ***Acceptance Tests:***
-    - The App should display the sorted array in a readable format
-    - The App should preserve all original values in The Array (no data loss)
+    - When given input "5 2 8 1 9", The App should output "1 2 5 8 9"
+    - When given input "-5 10 -2 0", The App should output "-5 -2 0 10"
+    - When given input "1 2 3 4 5", The App should output "1 2 3 4 5"
-    - The App should handle arrays with single elements correctly
+    - When given input "42", The App should output "42"
-    - Complete the execution in under 1 second

 ```
+**Notes:**
+- Use specific input/output examples to make tests concrete and verifiable.
+- When including templates, use `--full-plain` flag to preview the complete specification including all template content before rendering.
+You can find predefined templates in [standard template library](../standard_template_library/).

 ## 3. Configure config.yaml